NVIDIA/Megatron-LM/README.md

 # Zyphra Megatron-LM

+Guide for starting an example MOE training job on all nodes of our cluster: https://zyphra.atlassian.net/l/cp/QWmK6hRv

-Guide for running multi-node training using our Docker image: https://zyphra.atlassian.net/l/cp/NbwsaejA
+Guide for manually running multi-node training using our Docker image (contains also details about how image was created): https://zyphra.atlassian.net/l/cp/NbwsaejA

 Guide for doing experimental/development run on a single node inside Docker container: